lkloh/lkloh.github.io/_posts/2017-09-09-think-before-you-buy.markdown

 ---
 layout: post
-title:  "How I became a minimalist"
+title:  "Think before you buy"
 date:   2017-09-02 11:05:37 -0700
 ---

+For [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) reasons and others, software engineers are strongly advised to think and plan before they write code.
+The same should apply to all other aspects of life.

-Since moving from Singapore to the United States 7 years ago, I've had to move around a lot, mostly on my own with no help.
+Since moving from Singapore to the United States seven years ago, I've had to move around a lot, mostly on my own with no help.

-The biggest thing moving around has taught me, is to only buy something you'll definitely start using repeatedly this week.
+The biggest thing moving around has taught me, is to only buy something you'll definitely use repeatedly, starting this week.
 Not next month, not next year, not next season, not when you lose weight or gain weight.
 Right now.
 Anything that you won't use right now will probably never get used,